Organization/Company: Siemens Industry Software N.V.

 VRACE - Virtual Reality Audio for Cyber Environments

-VRACE aims at providing physically correct and perceptually convincing soundscapes in VR.
-This goal is pursued through dedicated training of ESRs in all VR-related domains, namely physical modelling, sound propagation, audio rendering and psychoacoustics.
+VRACE project aims at providing physically correct and perceptually convincing soundscapes in VR.
+This goal is pursued through dedicated training of Early State Researchers (ESRs) in all VR-related domains, namely physical modelling, sound propagation, audio rendering and psychoacoustics.
 Specific research projects involve modelling of sound sources, such as musical instruments, voices, vehicles, colliding objects or environmental sound sources, studying sound propagation in complex interior spaces like concert halls and in outdoor environments such as urban or rural areas and investigating human perception and localisation of sounds.

-Your major responsibility as an early stage researcher is to carry out high-quality scientific research.
+Your major responsibility as an ESR is to carry out high-quality scientific research.
 This includes developing scientific concepts and communicating research results both verbally and in writing.
 As a research fellow you will be registered as a PhD candidate with the Graduate School of KU Leuven, under the supervision of Prof. Wim Desmet, head of the Noise and Vibration Engineering group.

-The studentship will be for three years.
+The PhD funding within VRACE will be for three years.
 There is some flexibility on the start date of each studentship, ranging from March to December 2019.

 The researchers will receive a full salary in line with the rules for European Industrial Doctorates (see http://cordis.europa.eu/fp7/people/) including contributions to pension scheme and health care.
 A mobility allowance is also provided to support travelling.

 A suitable background is a Master of Science degree in mechanical engineering, computer science, engineering physics, scientific computing or related fields.
-Excellent programming skills is a requirement.
-Experience in Discontinuous Galerkin Methods and High-Performance Computing (MPI and/or GPU) are considered especially meriting.
+Excellent programming skills and a good background in Linear Algebra is a requirement.
+Experience in Finite Element and Model Order Reduction Methods are considered especially meriting.
 Knowledge in Fluid Mechanics and/or Acoustics is an asset.
 The position requires excellent oral and written communication skills in English.

 Applicants must satisfy the eligibility rules stipulated by the Horizon 2020 Guidelines of the European Commission.
 In particular, they must not have performed their main activity in Belgium for more than 12 months of the 36 months preceding the position.
 Early-Stage Researchers must be in the first four years (full-time equivalent) of their research careers, starting at the date of obtaining the degree which would formally entitle them to embark on a doctorate.